wvanderen/science-of-revolution/docs/spec.md

 - FR-Read-1: Library lists curriculum resources with order, estimated reading time, and completion status.
 - FR-Read-2: Reader supports responsive typography, theme switching (light/dark/sepia), and jump navigation by section.
 - FR-Read-3: Offline cache keeps last-opened resource available with warning when stale.
+- FR-Read-4: Keyboard navigation mirrors Readwise Reader accessibility—Up/Down (or `Ctrl+↑/↓`) shifts focus one paragraph at a time, with visible focus styles and screen-reader announcements so the entire article is traversable without a mouse.

 ### 6.3 Highlighting & Notes
 - FR-HL-1: User can select text span, choose color (min 4 colors), and save highlight.